Cardoso-Matine/INTERACTIVE-STORE/README.md

 "Contact Us" page with a functional form

 ## 🚀 Technologies
--Back-end: Django, Python, Javascrip.
+- Back-end: Django, Python, Javascrip.
--Front-end: HTML, CSS.
+- Front-end: HTML, CSS.
--Database: SQLite.
+- Database: SQLite.

 ## 🎯 Purpose
 This project was created as part of my portfolio to showcase my skills in Django and web development.